 Accounts payable (AP) consists of amounts owed to vendors.
 Expenses are incurred and recognized when DLA obtains goods and services from the public or other federal entities.
 Undelivered Orders (UDOs) represent the amount of goods and/or services ordered which have not been received.
 AP, expenses and UDOs fall within the scope of DLA's procure to pay process.
 In accordance with FMFIA, management is responsible for establishing and maintaining internal controls that provide reasonable assurance that expenses and budgetary transactions applicable to the agency's operations are properly recorded and accounted for to permit the preparation of reliable financial reports.
 Because of the nature of the services, DLA has a significant volume of transactions to procure goods and services to sell to its customers.
-Deficiencies exist in DLA's processes for recording and supporting AP, expenses and the related budgetary balances; recording and executing controls over the processes to create and approve obligations and to review, record and pay invoices.
+Deficiencies exist in DLA's processes for recording and supporting AP, expenses and the related budgetary balances; recording transactions in the proper period; documenting policies, procedures and controls; and designing and executing controls over the processes to create and approve obligations and to review, record and pay invoices.